Surrogacy laws by country: India

 As per the Surrogacy (Regulation) Act, 2021, only a couple who has been married for 5 years can opt for surrogacy on medical grounds only.
-The law defines a couple as a married Indian “man and woman” and also prescribes an age-criteria with the woman being in the age of 23 years to 50 years and the man between 26 years to 55 years.
+The law defines a couple as a married Indian "man and woman" and also prescribes an age-criteria with the woman being in the age of 23 years to 50 years and the man between 26 years to 55 years.
 The couple should not have a child of their own.
 Though the law allows single women to resort to surrogacy, she has to be a widow or a divorcee between the age of 35 and 45 years.
 Single men are not eligible.

-As of 4 November 2015, commercial surrogacy for foreign intended parents is not legal in India.
-Those commissioned before 11/4/2015 are reviewed on case by case situation; however, no new surrogacies will be started.
+Starting 4 November 2015, commercial surrogacy for foreign intended parents is not legal in India.
+Those commissioned before this date are reviewed on case by case situation; however, no new surrogacies will be started.

 Before 2015, foreign commercial surrogacy was legal in India.
 India was a destination for surrogacy-related fertility tourism because of the relatively low cost.
 Including the costs of flight tickets, medical procedures, and hotels, it was roughly a third of the price compared with going through the procedure in the UK.
 In the case of Balaz v.
 Union of India the Supreme Court of India has given the verdict that the citizenship of the child born through this process will have the citizenship of its gestational carrier.
 Surrogacy was regulated by the Indian Council of Medical Research guidelines, 2005.

 Ireland

 There is no law in Ireland governing surrogacy.
-In 2005 a Government-appointed Commission published a very comprehensive report on Assisted Human Reproduction, which made many recommendations on the broader area of assisted human reproduction.
-In relation to surrogacy, it recommended that the commissioning couple would under Irish law be regarded as the parents of the child.
-Despite the publication there has been no legislation published and the area essentially remains unregulated.
-Due to mounting pressure from Irish citizens going abroad to have children through surrogacy, the Minister for Justice, Equality and Defence published guidelines for them on 21 February 2012.
-Part 6 of the General Scheme of the Assisted Human Reproduction Bill 2017 sets out the proposed law for this area.
+In 2005 a Government-appointed Commission published a report on Assisted Human Reproduction, which made recommendations on the broader area of assisted human reproduction.
+In response to Irish nationals engaging in surrogacy contracts in other nations, the Minister for Justice, Equality and Defence published guidelines for surrogacy on 21 February 2012.

+A Supreme Court ruling in May 2023 noted the lack of legislation around surrogacy in Ireland.